tebook/painless-tutorial/painless.md

 If doc values are enabled, the document values can be accessed within the script using the syntax doc['field name'].
 Doc values will be enabled by default for 'Not Analyzed' fields.
 Another way of accessing the value is by using the syntax ctx. source.field name (i.e. use "_source" fields).
 Typically you would like to use doc values for search and aggregation operations, and "_source" fields for updates.

 Painless can be used with the _update API to update the documents of an index.
-Make sure to change the doc _id in the example below with your document id.

 ```
-POST accounts/_update/cBoP-H8Bi5LMwQDv6Xb6
+POST accounts/_update/6
 {
   "script": {
     "source": "ctx._source.gender = \"Male\""